SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Purpose, belonging, sense-making, transcendence, and growth are the foundations of meaning.
 Most of what shows up in my inbox, is taught at professionals workshops, and appears in scholarly publications has, or engenders, none of those qualities.
 The cost to our field and the people we serve is staggering.
 Worldwide, rates of depression, anxiety, and suicide continue to rise.
 At the same time, fewer and fewer people are seeking psychotherapy–34% fewer according to the latest findings.
 It is important to note that even when extensive efforts are made, and significant financial support is provided, 85% of those who could benefit choose not go.
 I just can’t believe its because therapists haven’t attended the latest “amygdala retraining” workshop, or do not know how to “psychodynamize” their cognitive-behavioral interventions.

-This last week, I had the pleasure of interviewing Dr. Ben Caldwell.
+Have you heard of Dr. Ben Caldwell?
 His book, Saving Psychotherapy: Bringing the Talking Cure Back from the Brink, speaks directly to the challenges facing the field as well as steps every clinician can take to restore meaning to both research and practice.
-Take listen, and then be sure to leave a comment.
+Take a listen to the interview below.

 Filed Under: Behavioral Health, Conferences and Training, evidence-based practice, Feedback Informed Treatment - FIT